yenchenchou/Data-Modeling-with-Apache-Cassandra/README.md

 Data Modeling with Apache Cassandra using music stream data

 ## Introduction
-The database is about making queries from a music stream data companies with Cassandra
+The database is about making queries from a music stream database with Cassandra

 ### Prerequisites
 The following packages are needed for running the code: